Teleport Policy Connections | Teleport

 Teleport Policy Connections

-Teleport Access Graph shows the relationships between users, roles, and resources.
+Teleport Policy's Access Graph feature feature shows the relationships between users, roles, and resources.
 It does this by showing paths between nodes.
 Paths are the relationships between nodes.
 Paths always connect nodes in the following order:

 Connecting to resources